appsody/tekton-example/README.md

   kubectl apply -f okd-pv.yaml
   ```
 ## A few words on the required deployment manifest
-As we mentioned earlier, the pipeline is designed to deploy your application to the Kubernetes cluster as a Knative Serving service.
-The pipeline expects a deployment manifest located within your project - specifically, it expects to run `kubectl apply` against a file named `appsody-service.yaml`.
+As we mentioned earlier, the pipeline is designed to deploy your application to the Kubernetes cluster using a provided deployment manifest.
+The pipeline expects a deployment manifest located within your project - specifically, it expects to run `kubectl apply` against a file named `app-deploy.yaml`.

-Here we provide an example of such a deployment manifest:
+Here we provide an example of such a deployment manifest (this is a Knative example, but the pipeline can support other types of manifests):
 ```
 piVersion: serving.knative.dev/v1alpha1
 kind: Service